Simple Ways to Show Appreciation

 Each day every family member writes down something they’re thankful for on a pre-cut leaf.

-Then they attach the leaf to a predetermined surface like a mirror, window, chalkboard, or frame.
-The wreath starts out with only one or two leaves.
+Then they attach the leaf to a predetermined surface like a mirror, window, chalkboard, hutch, or frame.
+The wreath starts out with only one or two leaves and grows each day leading up to Thanksgiving.

 But by the end of the month, the wreath has grown significantly and is filled with everything from unexpected blessings to special memories.